What is womb cancer?

 This video shows more detail about the female reproductive system.
 It lasts for 1 minute and 50 seconds.

-Where does womb cancer start?
+Where womb cancer starts

 Most womb cancers start in specific cells in the womb lining, the endometrium.
 Most endometrial cancers are adenocarcinomas.